sif332/web-chat-frontend/README.md

 3. Edit Profile Picture and Info
 4. Responsive UI (Desktop and Mobile versions)
 5. End-to-end encryption
-   This time, I can see your messages because they are not encyrpted.
+   This time, I can see your messages because they are not encrypted.
    In the future, I will develop a secret room that can join only 2 people.
 When users join that room, the client side will generate private key and public key.
-   The private key will be store in local storage of the users browser (there will be export secret key option).
+   The private key will be stored in local storage of the users browser (there will be export secret key option).
 The public key will be shared to their interlocutor.
    Before interlocutors send a message to a user, interlocutors will encrypt that message with the user's public key.
-   Now, only user that own private key will be able to decrypt and read that message even if the server want to !!!
+   Now, only user that own private key will be able to decrypt and read that message even if the server wants to !!!